-- There are five recognized thinking styles: those who employ them are called synthesists, idealists, pragmatists, analysts, and realists.
+- There are five different types of thinkers with their own thinking styles: synthesists, idealists, pragmatists, analysts, and realists.

 - Synthesists stand out with their creativity and curiosity; they like to consider different ideas, views, and possibilities.

 - Idealists are always setting and working toward big goals—they set the bar high and expect others to do the same.

 - Pragmatists take a logical approach to problem-solving; they focus on immediate results, as opposed to long-term effects.

 - Analysts are interested in the facts and data points—they have a clear procedure for doing all things.

 - Realists are the perfect problem-solvers; tackle problems head-on and don’t feel challenged by your everyday conundrum.

 We employ different ways of thinking.
 Some of us take a creative approach, while others are more analytic; some are focused on the short-term, while others think about the long-term.
 While we all have unique minds, our tendencies have been summed up into five recognized thinking styles: synthesists, or the creative thinkers; idealists, or the goal-setters; pragmatists, or the logical thinkers; analysts, or the rational intellectuals; and finally, realists, or the perfect problem-solvers.
 Which type of thinker are you?